revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-49. What does `@TestFactory` annotation do?
+49. What does the `@TestFactory` annotation do?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- This annotation supported by JUnit 5 only and helps creation of dynamic or runtime tests.
+- This annotation is supported by JUnit 5 only and helps the creation of dynamic or runtime tests.
 - It returns a stream of data as collection and cannot use lifecycle callback annotations

 </blockquote>